-CR takes this opportunity to publish a letter written by Eli Rubenstein, the Canadian Director of the March of the Living and an award-winning educator, to JTA, (Jewish Telegraph Agency) concerning their Dec.
-11th article about Polish rescue efforts of Jews, followed by our own comments.
+CR takes this opportunity to publish a letter written by Eli Rubenstein, the Canadian Director of the March of the Living and an award-winning educator, to the JTA (Jewish Telegraph Agency) concerning its Dec.
+11th article about Polish rescue efforts of Jews during WWII, followed by our own comments.

 Monday, December 12, 2016